abhishek210597/Abhishek_Exobot_Robotics_Assignment/README.md

 Task 3 simulation Link: [wokwi Task 3](https://wokwi.com/projects/407991045957431297)

-This image shows the wiring setup for a PIR (Passive Infrared) sensor and an LED connected to a Raspberry Pi Pico.
+The wiring setup for a PIR (Passive Infrared) sensor and an LED connected to a Raspberry Pi Pico.
 The PIR sensor's Vcc is connected to 3.3V (red wire), GND to GND (black wire), and the output pin (D) to GPIO 10 (green wire) on the Pico.
 The LED is connected to GPIO 7 (green wire) and GND (black wire).
 When you start the simulation by pressing the green play button, the PIR sensor will detect motion in its vicinity.
 If motion is detected, the LED will turn on, and the message "Motion Detected" eles "No Motion" will be printed on the serial monitor, indicating that the sensor has detected movement.
 ![](/Image/Task_3.png)
 </br>
 </br>